RakutenReady/react-native-curbside-arrive/README.md

 2. Go to `node_modules` ➜ `react-native-curbside-arrive` and add `RNCurbsideArrive.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNCurbsideArrive.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<
-5. <react-native-curbside-arrive> ios bridge needs Curbside framework to compile, please download via cocopods and add it to build path
+5. <react-native-curbside-arrive> ios bridge needs Curbside framework to compile, please download via CocoaPods and add it to build path
+6. Install CocoaPods, add Curbside to your Podfile and run pod install ( refer exampleArriveApp/ios)
-6. Add location permission request in the App also please follow the permission setting on ios quick guide on develolper.curbside.com
+7. Add location permission request in the App also please follow the permission setting on ios quick guide on develolper.curbside.com

 - In `AppDelegate.m` add